altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 ~Bowled in and fuzzy at the edges - no lines - seen or unseen were truly straight.~ ~And perspectives did not converge.~
 *She walked into the ghostly image and Rossin turned her body to see where her consciousness had entered.*
-"M::You can see me?"
+'M::You can see me?'
-"R::Aye, you're not physically where you are, you're just...
+"R::Aye, you are not physically where you are, just...
 Imagining yourself into existence from your own imagination which you put yourself into just now" }
 {